-Sick employees are generally expected to remain at home unless they are hospitalized, visiting their doctor, or acting pursuant to a physician's instructions for care.
+Employees utilizing sick leave are generally expected to remain at home unless they are hospitalized, visiting their doctor, or acting pursuant to a physician's instructions for care.

 Employees are prohibited from engaging in any other employment while utilizing sick leave.